rsvim/rsvim.github.io/docs/manual/get_started.md

 - Typescript can be parsed and transformed into javascripts and executed by V8 engine on the fly.
 - (**TODO**) [Npm package](https://www.npmjs.com/) is also accepted as a compatible plugin schema, then npm registry can be leveraged to publish/upgrade/distribute all the plugins.

 From one perspective, you can think of javascript/typescript as a configuration language for Rsvim.
-In another, you can think of Rsvim as a javascript-based runtime just like [Node.js](https://nodejs.org/) and [Deno](https://deno.com/).
-But specialized for text editor, i.e. `stdin` is for receiving terminal keyboard/mouse events, `stdout` is for rendering text contents.
+In another, you can think of Rsvim as a javascript-based runtime just like [Node.js](https://nodejs.org/) and [Deno](https://deno.com/), but specialized for text editor, i.e. `stdin` is for receiving terminal keyboard/mouse events, `stdout` is for rendering text contents.

 Rsvim is built by the [rsvim](https://github.com/rsvim) community.
 The project is hosted on [GitHub](https://github.com/rsvim/rsvim), documentation is hosted on [GitHub Page](https://rsvim.github.io/).
 Both Rsvim and its documentation are licensed under [Vim License](https://github.com/rsvim/rsvim/blob/main/LICENSE.txt), same with the [Vim](https://github.com/vim/vim) project.